 How to eliminate dust in storage rooms and warehouses?

 The best way to eliminate dust in warehouses is to prevent it by using dust-free warehouse flooring solutions and an industrial air purification system, which is responsible for eliminating particles suspended in the air, allowing the renewal of the facilities environment.

 However, ventilation system aren’t infallible, so they must be complemented with traditional cleaning procedures.

-Cleaning industrial warehouses, and storage rooms in general, is done by using manual and electro-mechanical equipment.
+The industrial cleaning of warehouses, and storage rooms in general, is done by using manual and electro-mechanical equipment.
 Neutral chemicals are also used frequently.